erik73/hassio-addons/tellsticklive/README.md

 ## Configuration

-When your devices work as expected you can start the configuration of the Telldus Live integration.
+For device configuration, refer to the official addon instructions.

 All devices configured and working will be visible in your Telldus Live account when you have completed all configuration steps below.

-The configuration of devices is well documented for the official addon.
-Use those instructions for your devices.
-To find the ID:s to be used in the sensor configuration options, see the options listed below.
+To have your sensors visible in Telldus Live they have to be added to the configuration.
+Use the following service call to find the needed sensor information:
+`{"addon":"32b8266a-tellsticklive","input":{"function":"list-sensors"}}`

 Example sensor configuration: